-Although P2Binvestor’s underwriters look at your credit score, they do not enforce a minimum required score.
+Although P2Bi’s underwriters look at your credit score, the company does not enforce a minimum required score.
 P2Bi cannot provide lines of credit to businesses in the following industries:

 Terms & Fees

-These are the terms and fees for P2Bi’s product:
+These are the terms and fees for P2Binvestor’s product:

 P2Bi’s lines of credit can be secured by A/R receivables and inventory.
-In addition, the company requires a personal guarantee, though they do make exceptions for certain clients.
+Additionally, the company requires a personal guarantee, though it does make exceptions for certain clients.

 The maximum you can borrow is based on the value of your assets.
 Typically, you can draw 70% to 80% of the value of your accounts receivables or between 25% to 50% of the value of your inventory.
 Like a traditional line of credit, you can draw from your credit line at any time, and you only pay interest on the amount that is outstanding.

-Interest is non-compounding and charged on a daily basis.
+Interest is non-compounding and charged daily.
 For example, if you have an interest rate of 18%, you will be charged about 0.049% interest per day, or 1.5% per month, on the amount currently outstanding.
-Although P2Bi doesn’t state a specific interest range, their rates are in the “high teens.”
+Although P2Bi doesn’t state a specific interest range, its rates are in the “high teens.”

-Aside from interest, P2Binvestor charges a one-time origination fee of 1.5% of your credit line, but there is no fee for borrowing from your line.
-The company also charges a fee for terminating the contract before the year is up; however, the company will waive the fee if you are graduating to a bank line of credit product with better rates than P2Bi can offer.
+Aside from interest, P2Bi charges a one-time origination fee of 1.5% of your credit line, but there is no fee for borrowing from your line.
+The company also charges a fee for terminating the contract before the year is up.
+However, it will waive the fee if you are graduating to a bank line of credit product with better rates than P2Bi can offer.

 The process begins with a simple 10-minute online application.
-You will need to enter basic information about your business and financials and integrate accounting or invoicing software so P2Bi can get an idea of the value of your assets.
+You will need to enter basic information about your business and financials and integrate accounting or invoicing software so that P2Binvestor can get an idea of the value of your assets.

-After you’ve finished the application, an underwriter will get in touch with you to discuss your application and your funding options.
-If the company has decided your business is a good fit, they will ask for additional documentation to verify all your information is correct.
-According to the FAQ, these are the documents they will ask for:
+After you’ve finished, an underwriter will get in touch with you to discuss your application and your funding options.
+If the company has decided your business is a good fit, it will ask for additional documentation to verify all your information is correct.
+According to the FAQ, these are the documents P2Bi will ask for:

-If everything checks out, you will be presented with a preliminary offer for a credit line.
+If everything checks out, the company will present you with a preliminary offer for a credit line.
 If you agree, P2Bi will run a full underwriting review.
-After you have finalized the agreement, a lockbox will be set up and you will be able to start drawing from your credit line.
+After you have finalized the agreement, a lockbox will be set up, and you will be able to start drawing from your credit line.

-The time from application to funding normally takes 10 days or less.
+The time from application to funding normally takes ten days or less.

 Sales & Advertising Transparency

-P2Binvestor shares a fair amount of information on their website, though they don’t have many specifics regarding rates and fees.
-Regardless, you should have a fair idea about how P2Bi’s credit line compares to other options, and what to expect from the application and borrowing process.
-It’s apparent that P2Bi is devoted to providing a transparent service.
+P2Binvestor shares a fair amount of information on its website, though it doesn’t have many specifics regarding rates and fees.
+Regardless, you should have a fair idea about how P2Bi’s credit line compares to other options and what to expect from the application and borrowing process.
+P2Bi is devoted to providing a transparent service.